stemangiola/tidybulk/README.md

 | --------------- | --------------- | --------- | ---------- | --------------- |
 | `chr` or `fctr` | `chr` or `fctr` | `integer` | …          | …               |

+All functions are also directly compatible with `SummarizedExperiment` object as well.

 ## Installation

 From Bioconductor